Cookies & treats Recipes

 Biscotti cocco e avena

-I opened my “saved” folder on Facebook and I took one of the thousands recipes I got there: I’ve been lucky and these oat coconut quick breakfast cookies are wonderful!
+To ease myself back into the routine, I opened my “saved” folder on Facebook and picked one of the thousands of recipes I’ve collected over the years.
+I was lucky: these quick oatmeal breakfast cookies turned out absolutely wonderful.

-I will not share it, it would be a waste of my time and yours ( plus a waste of ingredients).
+I won’t share it here: it would be a waste of my time, your time, and perfectly good ingredients.

 Oat coconut quick breakfast cookies.